For those wondering “If I have a U visa, can I get married?” At Urbina Immigration Law we bring you the answer.

 Table of Contents

-What are the legal requirements to get married if I have a U Visa?
+Legal requirements to get married if you have a U Visa

 The U visa is a temporary visa available to victims of certain crimes who have suffered physical or psychological abuse and have assisted law enforcement in the investigation or prosecution of the crime.
 So, for all those who ask us “Do I have a U visa, can I get married?”
 The answer is, yes.
 If you have a U Visa you can get married in the U.S., but there are some requirements you must meet.